 Fields of interest

-- Early modern rhetoric, textual as well as visual
+- early modern rhetoric, visual and textual

 - Faculteit der Geesteswetenschappen

 No relevant ancillary activities